majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab2.rst

 Lab – Configuration Synchronization
 -----------------------------------------

-Recall that our *listen* directive do not specify IP addresses -- only ports.
-One simple way to ensure we have common shared memory zones across our NGINX Plus instances is to synchronize the configuration in the cluster.
-NGINX provides a pakcage/script for this.
+The ``listen`` directives in the example server blocks do not specify IP addresses -- only ports.
+One way to ensure we have common shared memory zones across
+Nginx Plus instances n=in our cluster is to synchronize the configuration.
+Nginx provides a package/script for this.

 .. image:: /_static/nginx-sync-sh.png

 ..
 NOTE:: Prior to lab ssh access (via keys) to all cluster mamebers was configured for the NGINX Plus Master.

 Create the configuration file ``/etc/nginx-sync.conf`` on the master machine.

+.. note:: Execute these steps on the NGINX Plus Master Instance.

 .. code:: shell